Best cheap smartwatch for Android 2024

 Fitbit Premium sub required

-The Fitbit Versa 4 is a bit of an odd fitness watch.
-After Google acquired Fitbit, it made the company change some of its design and hardware strategy, and that played out in the Versa 4.
+The Fitbit Versa 4 is a somewhat odd fitness watch.
+After Google acquired Fitbit, it made the company change some of its design and hardware strategy, which played out in the Versa 4.
 Our reviewer wasn't a big fan of its cutbacks, but it still gives you Fitbit's respected health and fitness insights for $100 less than the Sense 2, making it a lock for this list.

 Honorable mentions: We've seen the Fitbit Sense 2 dip to $199 during various deal events in the past couple of years; if you spot it at that price, you can upgrade to get an ECG and stress sensors, among other perks.
-You may also want the cheaper Fitbit Charge 6; you lose the pretty squircle display and altimeter but gain YouTube Music controls, the ECG, an upgraded HR sensor for accuracy, and a lighter fit.
+You may also want the cheaper Fitbit Charge 6; you lose the pretty squircle display and altimeter, but also gain YouTube Music controls, the ECG, an upgraded HR sensor for accuracy, and a lighter fit.

 Swipe to scroll horizontally